A walk from Holborn to the Old Bailey

 Our walk can continue through the gateway in front of you … but if can manage another extra ten minutes or so then I suggest you make a slight detour by turning right and walking down Serle Street.

 Facing you at the bottom is the rear of the Royal Courts of Justice.
 Often known simply as ‘The Law Courts’, it houses both the High Court and the Appeal Courts.
 The main entrance and imposing frontage are in the Strand.
 (I won’t give any more background to the buildings as they are included in another walk.)

 And if you wonder why a jeweller’s shop has such an unusual name … in the 17th century there was a fashion for ladies to wear their hair piled as high as possible, something they achieved by winding it around wire frames that were delicately positioned on their head.
 Sometimes they even put a small stuffed ‘woollen pillow’ in the middle of it.
 These elaborate concoctions relied on a mixture of wax that was made from beef marrow and then coated with flour.
 When they slept (which often entailed sitting up because of the size of their hair), the various ‘products’ their hair was coated with attracted mice that would try and nest inside it!
-So, to try and control this rodent problem, the well- to-do ladies would have mousetraps made of silver that were then placed around their bed … hence the name of the shop!)
-Yuk, is all I can say!
+So, to try to control this rodent problem, the well- to-do ladies would have mousetraps made of silver that were then placed around their bed …. hence the name of the shop!
+Yuck, is all I can say!

 But first some information about Lincoln’s Inn: it is the largest of London’s four Inns of Court, which are where a qualified law student will go to continue their legal training if they decide to become a barrister as opposed to a solicitor.
 Their training at this point becomes quite different; for example a barrister is the person who would attend court on behalf of a solicitor.